fuchenru/fuchenru/README.md

 🔭 Current Work

-Currently, I'm working on improving my skills in R and Python, and I frequently use SQL in my work as well.
-I'm proficient in data analysis and have worked on several projects that involve data manipulation and visualization.
+Currently, I am focused on enhancing my skills in Python, R, and SQL, along with learning Tableau and PowerBi.

 🌱 Learning